 Japan | 6.4% |

-The South Korea market for veterinary CT CT scanning has been growing due to the increasing ownership of pets on the one hand and advancements in veterinary healthcare services on the other.
+The South Korea market for veterinary CT scanning has been growing due to the increasing ownership of pets on the one hand and advancements in veterinary healthcare services on the other.
 Medical devices, including veterinary imaging systems, are regulated for safety and efficacy under the Ministry of Food and Drug Safety (MFDS).

 Owing to the sound electronics and IT sectors, advanced imaging technologies are integrated into veterinary diagnostics among all other low fields.
 CT scanners are also increasingly used in animal healthcare practice to get highly detailed images for diagnosis of difficult health conditions in pets and livestock.